Ariana Cardigan

 Pattern: Ariana Cardigan, by Amy Christoffers (This link takes you directly to the PDF on the Berroco website.)

-Yarn: Swans Island Sport, 2 skeins each of Plum, Ash, Azure, Poppy, and Ochre, and 4 skeins of Cloud for my joining yarn and bands.
+Yarn: Swans Island Sport, 2 skeins each of Cloud and Plum, 3 skeins each of Poppy and Ochre, and 5 skeins of Azure, which will now be my 5th and final round plus the joining color.

 Details: